Sidon/Sidon.github.io/_posts/2016-6-29-data-visualization-week1.md

 | alcconsumption  | 2002 breast cancer new cases per 100,000 female Number of new cases of breast cancer in 100,000 female residents during the certain year. | WHO                                              |
 | lifeexpectancy  | 2011 life expectancy at birth (years) The average number of years a newborn child would live if current mortality patterns were to stay the same.                       | 1.
 Human Mortality Database; 2.
 World Population Prospects; 3.
 Publications and files by: history prof. James C Riley; 4.
 Human Lifetable Database |

-# Step 4: Identify a second topic that you would like to explore in terms of its association with your original topic.
+## Step 4: Identify a second topic that you would like to explore in terms of its association with your original topic.
 Since the first moment that I looked the Gapminder codebook, I saw the possibility to explore the possible relationship between alcohol consumption and life expectancy, and, also, the possible correlation between Socioeconomic status and alcohol consumption.

+## Step 5: Add questions/items/variables documenting this second topic to your personal codebook.
+Ok, as I mentioned in Step 4, since first look on the Gapminder codebook, I had thought about the second topic.
+Thus, the codebook was done with this in mind.

-## Literature Revision
+## Step 6: Literature Review.
+My original plan was to do an in-depth investigation of the chosen topics.
+Due to the short time and the fact that most articles are accessible only through pay assign, I  opted by to select some papers and to analyse their abstracts and the open sections (frequently, "results'' and "conclusions").
+Three of these papers are summarised bellow.

 ### Changes in life expectancy in Russia in the mid-1990s [1]
 In this article, the authors state that the life expectancy in Russia has been changing due to the intricate pattern of trends in different causes of death, where some of which have their origins long in the past and others that results for contemporary circumstances.
 In the words of authors, the study provides further support for the view that alcohol has played an important part in the fluctuations int life expectancy in Russia in the 1990s.